-A pending Growth Management Plan Amendment and rezoning is proposed for the southeast quadrant of Logan Blvd. and Immokalee Road for a 100,000 square foot shopping center approximately 2 miles west of the subject property.
-No zoning application has been filed for this site.
+A Growth Management Plan Amendment and rezoning were approved for the southeast quadrant of Logan Blvd. and Immokalee Road for a 100,000 square foot shopping center approximately 2 miles west of the subject property.
+The site is currently under construction.